mttmortensen/Knowledge-Center/README.md

 ---------------
 - Create, view, update, and delete Knowledge Nodes
 - Log Entries tied to each Node with timestamp, tag, and progress flag
+- Create and manage Domains (categories for your Knowledge Nodes)
 - Structured terminal UI for ease of use and clarity
 - Logs are immutable — no edits or deletes allowed for integrity
 - Full CRUD support for KNs
 - Connected to a SQL Server backend (NOT SQLite)
-- Version 1.0 is feature-complete for terminal workflows
+- Version 2.0 is feature-complete for terminal workflows and includes a full REST API

 🧱 ENTITY STRUCTURE
 -------------------
 • KnowledgeNode
   - Title
-  - Domain
+  - Domain (General category like "Programming", "Music", etc.)
   - Description
   - Confidence Level (1–10)
   - Status (Exploring, Learning, Mastered)